Apply for a small short-term loan to last you until your next payday.

 - Credit history.
 You can still get a loan with bad credit, even if you’ve filed for bankruptcy.

-There are a number of lenders offering $3,000 loans.
-Asking yourself the following can help you determine what to apply for.
+There are a number of lenders offering $100 loans.
+Asking yourself the following can help you determine which provider is best to apply with.

 - What do you need the loan for?
 The purpose of the loan may help you narrow down your search.
 If you’re looking to borrow money for a car, whether new or used, you can look for a secured loan.
 If you need the money to cover an emergency, like a bill that is due the next day, find a lender who can get money to you as soon as possible.